vovgou/loxodon-framework/docs/LoxodonFramework_en.md

             }
         }

-    The following figure is an example of loading sound effects from Resources using LocalizedAudioSourceInResources.
+    The following figure is an example of loading sound effects from Resources using LocalizedAudioSourceInResources.

     ![](images/Localization_Audio.png)

 - **UI size and color localization**

 	The localization component supports types such as Rect, Color, and Vector2-4.
-In addition to the localization of pictures, sounds, and text, the size, position, and color of the UI view can also be localized.
+In addition to the localization of pictures/sounds/text, the size/position/color of the UI view can also be localized.
 In particular, the localization of UI size can better adapt to the inconsistent requirements of different language text lengths.

 	The setting of RectTransform is related to the anchor point position.
 The following code is just an example.
 Please modify it according to your actual situation.

         public class LocalizedRectTransform : AbstractLocalized<RectTransform>
         {